Dressed to Kill (album): Recording

-Dressed to Kill was recorded in 10 days at Electric Lady in Studio B during February of 1975 with the working title "Kiss at Midnight".
+Dressed to Kill was recorded in 10 days at Electric Lady in Studio B during February 1975 with the working title "Kiss at Midnight".
 According to Peter Criss, Neil Bogart's first decision as a producer was to bring in a pound of weed.
 Paul Stanley stated that Neil didn't do much except say “that's a good take.”
 "He wasn't trying to keep it fresh, but save money.
 I remember doing a sloppy take and his saying “Well that should do it.”
 And I said, no....”.
 Ace Frehley recorded his guitar parts using a speaker with a cardboard box for the shell.
 Paul Stanley played the lead on the intro to "C'mon and Love Me".
 Gene Simmons played guitar on “Ladies in Waiting.”
 Simmons said, “Ladies in Waiting” was written in the studio, in one afternoon and taught to the band that night.
 It was all done very quickly with little thought.”
-Paul mentions adding acoustic guitars to "Anything for My Baby “…because BTO was doing it.”
+Paul mentions adding acoustic guitars to "Anything for My Baby “...because BTO was doing it.”
 Roadie Paul Chavarria said all of the roadies are on the chorus of “Rock and Roll All Nite” pulling their zippers on their leather jackets up and down to the rhythm of the song.